Patricia Dunbar of Warren – President and Board Member

 Don is a retired teacher and administrator in the Girard Schools; and a Student Teacher supervisor at Kent State University.
 His interest in developing the river as a recreational and educational resource began years ago when he was a Girard teacher and Girard councilman.
 He views the Friends of the Mahoning River as the group where he can best pursue those interests.
 He’s proud to be a member, and is currently a member of the Education, Membership, and Recreation Committees.

 Stu Smith is a consulting ground-water scientist (Ground Water Science), mostly working in municipal water supply.
 He has made the Mahoning River watershed (specifically the Yellow Creek valley) his home since 2010, and FOMR member since 2015, so kind of a new kid on the block.
 He is a fan of various rivers, and previously active in leadership of the Sandusky River Watershed Coalition.
-He has been coordinating the new FOMR water quality monitoring effort, and now co-chair of the Preservation and Restoration committee.
-His goal is to increase the use of quality citizen science on the river as well as
+He has been coordinating the new FOMR water quality monitoring effort.
+His goal is to increase the use of quality citizen science on the river as well.

 L.K (Lois) Williams – Secretary/Volunteer Coordinator and Board Member